-We are releasing a preview of an R package for the Optimization chapters (E04 and E05) of Mark 23 of the NAG Fortran Library.
+The NAGFWrappers R package consists of a series of R functions calling a number of routines from the optimization chapters (E04 and E05) of the NAG Fortran Library.
 In addition to the optimization routines there are a few nearest correlation matrix solvers and some routines from the special functions chapter to give examples of parameter types (such as complex numbers).
-It has been automatically generated from the NAG documentation, according to the guidelines explained in the articles R under Windows and R Using callback functions.
+The package has been automatically generated from the NAG documentation, according to the guidelines explained in the articles R under Windows and R Using callback functions.

 The interface code is being released as source under the Artistic Licence, and we welcome feedback on the package, especially comments on further areas of the Library that would be required.

-The details of the Optimization chapters can be found in the introductions to the E04 and the E05 chapters of the NAG Library and you are advised to make use of the chapter introductions and decision trees within the introductions to chose the most appropriate NAG function.
+The details of the optimization chapters can be found in the introductions to the E04 and the E05 chapters of the NAG Library and you are advised to make use of the Chapter Introductions and Decision Trees within the introductions to choose the most appropriate NAG function.

-Note that this is a preview release aimed to get feedback.
-It has been built and tested on 64 bit Linux64, Windows 32 bit and Windows 64 bit, but has not been through the complete NAG QA procedures of fully supported NAG products.
-We are keen to get user feedback and will respond to technical queries and problem reports via firstname.lastname@example.org so we can refine this package further.
+This package is supplied as is and whilst it has been built and tested on 64 bit Linux64, Windows 32-bit and Windows 64-bit, the R package has not been through the complete NAG QA procedures of fully supported NAG products.
+We are keen to get user feedback and will respond to technical queries and problem reports via email@example.com.

 The NAGFWrappers package requires a licensed NAG Fortran Library to be installed on your system.
 It should be automatically located during the installation of the package, but if it has been installed in a non standard location, you may need to set the environment variables NAG_LIBRARY_PATH and LD_LIBRARY_PATH to the correct paths.

 Checking the installation and running examples

 R CMD check NAGFWrappers

 which will run R's standard test program, including all the example programs.